snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_documents.md

 SortedPRO can automatically generate customs documentation, collection notes, and hazard labels for shipments.
 This page explains the various way in which SortedPRO can return this documentation.

 > [!NOTE]
-> PRO also generates delivery labels, which have the same data structure as shipment documents and are also generated after allocation.
+> PRO also generates delivery labels, which have the same data structure as shipment documents and are also created after allocation.
 However, labels are managed through their own dedicated endpoints, and cannot be returned through PRO's Documents endpoints.
 For information on using delivery labels in PRO, see the [Getting Shipment Labels](/pro/api/shipments/getting_shipment_labels.html) page.

 ---